DoubleDoc/Hubitat/HS-FLS100+-G2 Floodlight/readme.txt

 Following are notes from testing.

 Testing of all 3 units suggest internal heating is likely affecting the temperature sensor.
-At power on, each indicated reasonable measurements (withing 1 deg.
-F).
+At power on, each indicated reasonable measurements (withing 1 Deg.F).
 Temperature reports increased gradually without the lights powered.
 Finally reaching about +5 degF above ambient of 68.5.
+The device includes a parameter for calibration offsets of temperature.
+Testing indicated this parameter corresponds to Deg.F. as the temperature status also reports.
+The manual states the temperature calibration is Deg.C.

 Noted a large Lux report offset for one unit.
 In a low-light environment two indicated 50-80 Lux readings.
 One reported 9 and 10 Lux.
 This affects local light activations for both motion and the dusk-dawn operation.